unhcr-americas/record_linkage/README.md

  * __Linking and Merging__: After determining which records are matches, the linked records are merged or consolidated to create a single, comprehensive record that combines information from the original sources.

- ## How to?
+## Reference

- There are numerous packages for Record Linkage, such as {RecordLinkage} & {fastLink}

- In this [presentation](https://unhcr-americas.github.io/record_linkage/), we focus on  [Fastlink](https://github.com/kosukeimai/fastLink) which was also highlighted in this [presentation from UN Stat Commission](https://www.youtube.com/watch?v=S7boX8X4uXU) - a practical example from DANE in Colombia - matching a survey - - Gran encuesta integrada de hogares (GEIH) - with a registry - Registro Estadístico de Relaciones Laborales (RELAB) -
+ There are numerous packages for Record Linkage, such as {RecordLinkage} & {fastLink}.
+In this repo, we focus on  [fastLink}](https://github.com/kosukeimai/fastLink) which was also highlighted in the [presentation from UN Stat Commission](https://www.youtube.com/watch?v=S7boX8X4uXU) displaying a practical example from DANE in Colombia, aiming at matching a national household survey (_Gran encuesta integrada de hogares - GEIH_) - with a registry (_Registro Estadístico de Relaciones Laborales - RELAB_).

- You can check a full [demo here](https://unhcr-americas.github.io/record_linkage/FastLink.html)

  You can also check the [Seminar on record linkage](https://github.com/cleanzr/record-linkage-tutorial)